Affiliate Disclosure

 Very small, portable, and simple.
 Not as bright as I’d like.
 A great option for anyone who wants a travel-friendly sunrise alarm clock or is short on space.
 Had some issues with buggy operation here and there, and the Android app seems like a crapshoot.

-Overall it’s okay, but could be much better.
+Overall, it’s okay, but it could be much better.

 • A small footprint makes it work well in tight spaces and is perfect for travel